 The two main factors influencing early fatigue and impaired performance (both physical and mental) in all types of sports and exercise are depletion of body levels of CHO ( Full form) and/or fluid.
 Fluid replacement is probably the most important nutritional concern for athletes.
 As an athlete exercise, fluid is lost through the skin as sweat and through lungs when an athlete breathes.
 If this fluid is not replaced at regular intervals during exercise, the athlete can become dehydrated bringing about metabolic changes.

 Hypohydration (total body water below normal) impairs the body’s ability to regulate heat resulting in increased body temperature and an elevated heart rate.
 Perceived exertion is increased causing the athlete to feel more fatigued than usual at a given work rate.
 Mental function is reduced which can have negative implications for motor control, decision making and concentration.

 Gastric emptying is slowed, resulting in stomach discomfort.
 All these effects lead to impairment in exercise performance.
 Most types of exercise are adversely affected by hypohydration, especially when they are undertaken in hot conditions, and negative effects have been detected when fluid deficits are as low as 2 %

 Recommended water intake before, during and after sport/workout

-Drinking fluids prior to exercise appears to reduce or delay the detrimental effects of dehydration.
+Drinking fluids prior to exercise appear to reduce or delay the detrimental effects of dehydration.

 - 1 to 2 hours before sports: 4 to 8 ounces of cold water